The pituitary gland is in the brain. It produces several important hormones that control the production of other hormones made by glands in the body.

 Metastatic cancer from

-Factors that increase your the chance for hypopituitarism include: History of childhood cancer—treatment can damage the endocrine system, which controls hormonesInfectionsGeneticsType 1 diabetesSickle cell anemiaReduced blood volume or hypovolemia
+Factors that may increase the chance for hypopituitarism include: History of childhood cancer—some treatments can damage the pituitaryInfectionsGeneticsType 1 diabetesSickle cell anemiaReduced blood volume or hypovolemia

 Symptoms often begin gradually and are not specific since hormones control a variety of body functions.
 They may not be recognized for a while.
 Specific symptoms will depend on the type and level of hormone affected.
 For example: